irecsys/DeepCARSKit/README.md

 ## Feature
-+ **Implemented Deep Context-Aware Recommendation Models.** We support the CARS models based on FM and NeuMF.
++ **Implemented Deep Context-Aware Recommendation Models.** Currently, we support the CARS models built based on factorization machines (FM) and
+Neural Collaborative Filtering (NeuCF and NeuMF).
 More algorithms will be added.

 + **Multiple Data Splits & Evaluation Options.** We provide evaluations based on both hold-out and N-fold cross validations.